Left Continue shopping

 About Bay Polypore (Phellinus badius) Liquid Culture

-Out-Grow's Bay Polypore (Phellinus badius) liquid culture carries viable mycelium for laboratory and experimental use.
-Because no peer-reviewed fruiting protocol exists for this species, the practical applications of this liquid culture are agar expansion for strain maintenance, mycelial biomass production for extract research, submerged fermentation for exopolysaccharide or phenolic compound studies, and experimental colonization of hardwood substrates.
-It is not positioned as a fruiting-body cultivation product.
-Researchers working on Hymenochaetaceae biology, white-rot enzyme systems, or halogenated metabolite chemistry will find it a useful starting material.
+Our Bay Polypore (Phellinus badius) liquid culture at Out-Grow carries viable mycelium meant for lab and experimental work.
+Since there is no peer-reviewed fruiting protocol for this species, I am upfront about what it is for: expanding onto agar to keep a strain alive, growing mycelial biomass for extract research, running submerged fermentation for exopolysaccharide or phenolic studies, and experimenting with colonizing hardwood substrates.
+It is not a fruiting-body product, and I do not sell it as one.
+If you work on Hymenochaetaceae biology, white-rot enzyme systems, or halogenated metabolite chemistry, it is a solid piece of starting material.

 Phenolics & flavonoids